-All exchange differences in the parent Company's financial report are taken to profit or loss.
-These are taken directly to equity until the disposal of the net investment, at which time they are recognised in profit or loss.
+All exchange differences in the parent Company's financial report are taken to profit or loss unless they relate to the translation of subsidiary related loans and borrowings which are considered part of the net investment and are taken directly to equity until the disposal of the net investment, at which time they are recognised in profit or loss.

-As at the reporting date the assets and liabilities of these subsidiaries are translated into the presentation currency of the Company at the rate of exchange ruling at the balance date and their statements of comprehensive income are translated at the weighted average exchange rate for the year.
+As at the reporting date the assets and liabilities of foreign subsidiaries are translated into the presentation currency of the Company at the rate of exchange ruling at the balance date and their statements of comprehensive income are translated at the weighted average exchange rate for the year.